The Great Wildebeest Migration

 Migration dangers and thrill

 Kills are common during the migration, especially in dusk, dawn and during the night.
-Many Mara Migration Safari videos have been prepared to vividly display the attacks but nothing can be compared to first hand witness of the wild attack.
-The mixed reactions of seeing the prey fight for its life from the jaws of lions reminds us that life is struggle in the jungle.
+Many Mara Migration Safari videos have been prepared to vividly display the attacks but nothing can be compared to the first-hand witness of the wild attack.
+The mixed reactions of seeing the prey fight for its life from the jaws of lions remind us that life is struggling in the jungle.
 Mostly it is empathetic to see a young one easily attacked and the struggle the mother tries to fight the predator but most often than not the mother loses the calf.
-For the herd, attacks come from every corner from the lions, hyenas, jackals and even the shy Leopard.
+For the herd, attacks come from every corner from the lions, hyenas, jackals, and even the shy Leopard.

 Return to Serengeti

 The short rains start by October on the Serengeti’s short-grass plains.
 This brings new growth of vegetation and the seasonal rivers and pools are filled with water.
 Eventually, after the stay in Mara reserve, the wildebeest travel south through the Eastern grasslands to the Serengeti.
 At this time nearly 90 percent of the cows’ with young one spread out once again at the open plains